 Academic contributions

-dissertation full set ofAdditionally, oPand MOQ CSCDAnother new finding of this dissertation is the re-arrangement of some sub-criteria into different criteria.
+In regard to theoretical contributions, the dissertation adds to the theory of sourcing, especially the full set of selection criteria in the selection phase.
+There are eight supplier selection criteria including Quality, Cost, Delivery, Service, Capability, Company’s image, Relationship, and Sourcing country.
+Each criterion comprises certain sub-criteria to make the supplier selection criteria set more comprehensive.
+The author’s conceptualization of supplier selection criteria fits well with theories on total quality management as well as sourcing and the findings of many previous researchers.
+Additionally, one of the findings of the study is the emergence of certain new criteria, including Company’s Image, and certain sub-criteria, such as the Payment method and MOQ in the Cost cluster, the Sample development capacity and the Carrier in the Delivery cluster.
+Another new finding of this dissertation is the re-arrangement of some sub-criteria into different criteria.
 For instance, Contributions to communities and Consumer protection are re-arranged into Sourcing country cluster; After-sales services belongs to new group which is Relationship; On-time delivery and Delivery quality are now of Quality cluster; Sample development capacity is re-arranged into Delivery criterion.
-Further criteria, not micro but macro criteria, not organizational but performance features, not tangibles but intangibles, not short-term but long-term criteria.
+Further, the set of criteria includes not only internal but also external criteria, not micro but macro criteria, not organizational but performance features, not tangibles but intangibles, not short-term but long-term criteria.
+Consequently, the validity of these criteria is reinforced.
+Moreover, these criteria may apply to sourcing demands in all the industries examined, from spinning to textiles to apparel.
+However, the criteria for spinning companies are slightly simpler.
+For example, spinning companies do not need to require their suppliers to have sample development capability.
+Therefore, those companies can customize the set of supplier selection criteria to better fit their operations.

-The above contribution can fill the gap of lacking a sboth short-term and long-term, .
+The above contribution can fill the gap of lacking a comprehensive set of supplier selection criteria that integrates both micro and macro, both organizational features and performance metrics, both short-term and long-term, both tangibles and intangibles, both internal and external criteria into a supplier selection model.

-Further, the study was conducted not only in apparel companies but also in spinning, dying, and weaving companies with all production levels under a survey of 282 T&A companies so the dissertation makes the set of supplier selection criteria much more comprehensive, which can be utilized for the whole industry.(in-depth interview) (survey) ANP.
-The advantage of the ANP method is to capture interrelations among criteria and sub-criteria (Saaty, 2005), which provides a more reliable solution than other methods. .
+Further, the study was conducted not only in apparel companies but also in spinning, dying, and weaving companies with all production levels under a survey of 282 T&A companies so the dissertation makes the set of supplier selection criteria much more comprehensive, which can be utilized for the whole industry.

+In terms of methodological contribution, this dissertation provides a comprehensive and detailed research model.
+Instead of using the available set of criteria via literature review or through qualitative approach as previous studies, the author further combined both qualitative (in-depth interview) and quantitative (survey) method, especially mathematical approach using ANP method to propose a more comprehensive supplier selection model.
+The advantage of the ANP method is to capture interrelations among criteria and sub-criteria (Saaty, 2005), which provides a more reliable solution than other methods.
+Further, the methodology can also be a future benchmarking tool for the allocation of resources based on suppliers’ performance.
+Therefore, it should be noted that this model contributes much to the theory of supply chain management.

 Implications